...As she turned and left, the merchant noticed something strange happen.

 12 After a few more words, lost to the murmuring crowd, the angry priest summonsed the Tower guards, yelling for the great gates to be closed.
 13 The merchants knew then that the disruption had caused the market to be closed early that day.
 The Mitharians disliked not being in control of their city.

 14 In gathering up his belongings, Ara-non was ushered along with the flowing mass of people.
 Back through the cobbled streets and through the Adjoining Gate to Lindol.
-Along the way he caught various parts of conversations as many passed ahead of his cart.
-15 It seemed the man called Nadan was indeed a prophet of some report, a healing story teller who condemned the ritual system of Mithar and their every changing doctrine.
+Along the way, he caught various parts of conversations as many passed ahead of his cart.
+15 It seemed the man called Nadan was indeed a prophet of some report, a healing storyteller who condemned the ritual system of Mithar and their ever changing doctrine.
 Ara-non had never really given their religion much thought before as he was content with just earning coin enough to live.
 16 But after today’s events the jewelry maker began to see his world differently for the first time.

 17 Some people passing Ara-non said the man’s ideas were worse than a court jester and others that he had placed a curse upon the king all for the sake of making a name for himself.
 Ara-non saw a man of Lindol he knew and called out to him, “Dayiel, Dayiel – what you make of the things that happen in the square today, my friend?”